Shagshag/prestashop-documentation/AddressFormatCore.md

 * Visibility: **public**
 * This property is **static**.
-* This property is defined in classes\AddressFormat.php line 43
+* This property is defined in [classes/AddressFormat.php line 43](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/AddressFormat.php#43)

 ### $requireFormFieldsList